Walking the Kānuka Track

-The track starts 200 metres from the entry to the historic reserve and parking is recommended some 200 metres up the road at the Logantown site.
+The track starts 200 m from the entry to the historic reserve and parking is recommended some 200 m up the road at the Logantown site.

 This walk should not be attempted without being prepared for all conditions, including suitable clothing and food and water.

 Due to the harsh nature of the country and possibly changing conditions, care should be taken in the Bendigo reserves and conservation areas.
-The climate is typical of Central Otago and can swing to either extreme in the course of a day.
+The climate can swing to either extreme in the course of a day.
 In winter the ranges are blanketed in snow, a complete contrast to the low humidity and very hot conditions of summer.
 Prepare for these extremes with suitable clothing and equipment: sun hat, sun screen, water, warm and water- and wind-proof clothing and suitable footwear.

 When walking ensure that you have a map and compass.
 The relevant NZTopo50 series map for this area is CB13 Tarras; available from the DOC office in Alexandra.